 Surajkund Crafts Mela happens in Faridabad on an annual basis and is a delightful blend of our culture and uniqueness.
 Faridabad, Haryana is situated at a distance of 50, 1,427, 2,171, and 1,516 km from Delhi, Mumbai, Bengaluru, and Kolkata in that order.
 Let’s discuss how you can reach here via the following routes.

-By Air.
 Although the state of Haryana has its own airport namely Hisar Airport (HSS), your best option to reach Faridabad by air would be from Delhi’s Indira Gandhi International Airport (DEL).
 It is situated at an approximate distance of 35-40 km.

 IGI serves as one of the major commercial aerodromes all over India.
 As per the data of 2018, IGI was considered to be the 12th busiest airport globally.
 Situated in Palam, this airport is located at a mere distance of 12-15 km from New Delhi Railway Station.